Cars brands and logos that start with K

 Keinath Logo

-Created by Horst Keinath in Germany, the Keinath brand started in 1983 to create convertibles.
+In Germany, Horst Keinath founded the Keinath brand in 1983 to build convertibles.
 The Pel Monza, Opel Ascona, and Vauxhall Cavalier Mark 2 lines were developed and produced.
 Among the original models, the GTR, a sporty hardtop version, stands out.
-Having modernized it by using a 5.7-liter V8 LS as the powerplant, the brand began producing it in large numbers as early as 2000.
-The brand continues its independent and successful operations to this day.
+Having modernized it with a 5.7-liter LS V8 as the powerplant, the brand began producing it in large numbers as early as 2000.
+The brand continues to operate independently and successfully to this day.

 Koenigsegg